About

 About the Author.

-I was born in London’s outer east and moved to Canvey Island during my primary school years, I lived there until I joined the peace movement at the height of the Cold War.
-My interest in politics and art began at an early age.
+Born in London’s outer east, I moved to Canvey Island during my primary school years, I lived there until I joined the peace movement at the height of the Cold War.
+My interest in politics and art began at an early age and they have continued throughout the duration of my life.
 After I moved to London I took lessons in painting with the artist Kristin Berge, a pupil of Oskar Kokoschka.
-Around the same time I visited the studio of sculptor Henry Moore in Much Haddam where I gained further inspiration for culture, politics and philosophy.
+Around the same time I visited the studio of sculptor Henry Moore in Much Haddam where I gained further inspiration for culture, politics, philosophy and art.
 After travelling across Europe and North Africa I returned to London to work for the film producer Sam Spiegel at the office of Horizon Pictures.
 Mr Spiegel was best known for his films Lawrence of Arabia, Night of the Generals and the depiction of the overthrow of the Russian monarchy in Nicholas and Alexandra.
 His company was an exciting and artistic place to be.
-I gained much knowledge and formed many of my own ideas there.
+I gained much knowledge and formed many of my own views and ideas there.

-While employed at the Horizon office I met my most respected, loved and notorious mentor Moura [Maria Ignatievna] Zakrevskaya, Countess Benckendorff and Baroness Budberg, the one time mistress of Maxim Gorky and lover of H.G.
+While employed at the Horizon office I met my most respected, loved and notorious mentor Moura Budberg (Maria Ignatievna Zakrevskaya, Countess Benckendorff and Baroness) The Baroness Budberg was the one time mistress of Maxim Gorky and lover of H.G.
 Wells.
+She became my confidant and my closest friend.
 The Baroness was a great writer and an amazing inspiration for a young person like myself, I visited her regularly at her apartment in Earls Court.
-She also acquired one of my earliest paintings of the Cathedral in Vienna, a city she was very fond of.
+She also acquired one of my earliest paintings, that of St Stevens Cathedral in Vienna, a city she was very fond of.
 At about the same time I became a Friend of the Tate Gallery in London and began writing essays on art and engaging in my own cultural analysis.
 What makes good art?
 What is the purpose of art?
 Might art be a medium for creating a better world?
+I quickly learned that art is also a form of political expression.

 I moved to Johannesburg during the apartheid years and became a copywriter and artist for the Gestetner Corporation.
 In Johannesburg I exhibited a collection of my paintings at the Mona Lisa Gallery then owned by Hungarian artists Elizabeth Sebok and Zoltan Borbereki.
 (The monumental sculptures created by Borberiki can be seen in his home town of Budapest).
 Zoltan and I were good friends and he too gave me a lot of inspiration.
 I returned briefly to London and Paris, then shifted to Western Australia (W.A) in 1973.

 In W.A., I had a retrospective exhibition of my paintings, but politics dominated my attention.
-I became an active member of the Women’s Electoral Lobby, The Human Rights Association and Crime Prevention Council.
+I left South Africa due to apartheid and in Australia I found the same shocking conditions and inhumane treatment of Australia’s indigenous people.
+I became an active member of the Women’s Electoral Lobby, The Human Rights Association.
+Civil Liberties and Crime Prevention Council.
 I also had an interest in prison reform.
 I moved to Melbourne in the 1980s where I set up a graphic arts company called Wicca Productions and produced posters for protest groups around the world.

-After gaining a Masters degrees in Psychoanalytic Studies and International and Community Development I became a consultant psychotherapist and began merging art, writing and personal development.
-I wrote my Doctorate on communications and human consciousness which gave focus to the notion of “reason”.
+After gaining a Masters degrees in Psychoanalytic Studies and International and Community Development I trained to became a consultant psychotherapist and began merging art, writing and personal development.
+I wrote my Doctorate on communications and human consciousness, which gave focus to the notion of “reason”.
 I turned the thesis into a book titled “The Canibalization of Jesus and the Persecution of the Jews” which was acknowledged by the Jewish History Museum in Sydney to be an important contribution to Jewish history.
-I have had a life long interest in history, art and political affairs.
+I have had a life-long interest in history, art and political affairs.
 My last major art exhibition was at the Leo Baek Arts Centre in the Melbourne suburb of Kew.
-In more recent times I have been advocating for the Rights of refugees.
+In more recent times I have been advocating for the Human Rights of refugees. with a particular focus on the camps in Bangladesh.

 I currently live on a rural Land for Wildlife property in Gippsland, in the State of Victoria, Australia.
 I lecture on art and philosophy and run art therapy workshops.
-I have published several books on art and therapy.
-I am currently working with refugees in the Bangladesh refugee camps.
+I have published several books on art, therapy and refugees.

 The aim of my work has always been education and helping people to find peace and happiness in their lives.
 I have been a peace activist since I was in school and will continue to advocate for a peaceful and creative world.